gberqxt/telos/README.md

 # TLOS YOCTO PROJECT

-This repo contains docker configuration files and the densitron meta layer for Telos YOCTO project using NXP iMX8 pico board by AAEON.
+This repo contains docker configuration files and the densitron meta layer for Telos YOCTO project based on NXP iMX8p Pico board by AAEON.

 How to setup: